Satisfactory Academic Progress (SAP)

 Students may appeal ineligibility by providing information on extenuating circumstances that caused them to fall below satisfactory academic progress standards.
 As part of the appeal process, students should explain:

-*Supporting documentation of extenuating circumstances may be asked to be included with appeals.
+*Supporting documentation of extenuating circumstances should be included with appeals.

 The submission of an appeal is only a request and does not guarantee that financial aid eligibility will be reinstated.
-The appeal must be submitted online through the online portal or appeals may be submitted to the attention of the Financial Aid Appeals Committee (financialaid@hsutx.edu) and must be received by the first day of classes for the Fall semester and the first day of classes for the Spring semester.
+The appeal must be submitted online through the online portal or appeals for non-FAFSA filers may be submitted by email to the attention of the Financial Aid Appeals Committee (at financialaid@hsutx.edu).
+Appeals should be submitted before the start of each semester, but later appeals will be considered up to 10 calendar days before the end of a term.
+Retroactive SAP Appeals will not be reviewed.

-If an appeal is granted, students may be placed on financial aid probation and asked to follow an academic plan that will lead to meeting minimum SAP requirements in the near future.
+If an appeal is granted, students will be placed on financial aid probation status and will be required to follow an academic plan that will lead to meeting minimum SAP requirements in the near future.
 If students do not meet the terms of probation, eligibility for financial aid will cease and all remaining aid will be cancelled.
 Subsequent appeals of the same nature are not permitted.
-Once a student falls from his/her academic plan and loses eligibility, the only way to regain eligibility for financial aid is to meet the SAP requirements.
+Once a student falls from his/her academic plan and loses eligibility, the only way to regain eligibility for financial aid is to meet the SAP requirements or be approved for an appeal regarding a totally different and extreme extenuating circumstance that hindered your academic progress.

 Changes to recorded grades that take place after SAP evaluation has occurred will be included in the next official SAP evaluation at the end of the subsequent semester.
 If a grading error is corrected after the SAP evaluation was completed or if an incomplete grade is updated, students may contact our office by phone, email, or in person to request a recalculation of SAP status using the corrected grade.

 What is SAP? – Satisfactory Academic Progress (SAP) means that you are satisfactorily progressing toward degree completion by qualitative (GPA) and quantitative (Pace and Maximum Timeframe) measures.
-The HSU Financial Aid Office is required by Federal Student Aid (FSA) regulations to complete this review at minimum every year.
+The HSU Financial Aid Office is required by the U.S. Department of Education to complete this review.
 At HSU, a student’s SAP status will be reviewed at the end of each enrollment term (fall semester (December), spring semester (May), and summer semester (August)), after grades are transcripted by the Registrar’s Office.
-Semesterly review allows students a warning semester and time for improvement.
+The timing of our reviews permits us to give students a single warning semester and time for improvement.
 All enrollment terms must be considered in the determination of SAP, even enrollment terms for which the student did not receive financial aid.

 What are the requirements for Satisfactory Academic Progress?